jaedmunt/my_crypto_web3_notes/warnings.md

 What I learnt:
   -Amongst scams and real threats, our own lack of understanding is also a threat to ourselves.
   -Safety is a personal responsibility.
 The need to remain safe is a need to learn and understand what we are doing.

+## 2. testnet tokens can be named anything - verification is needed by comparing the details of the token as tokens can be spoofed by name only.
+Token Contract (WITH 18 Decimals)

+Etherscan and associated scans such as BSCscan can be used to get information about a token and verify authenticity